esw4e/Covid-dataset/README.md

 For that the Webbased Application uses a Dropdown Menu to choose the country the Data is from and a Checklist to choose the wished data that the customer wants to see.

 ## Data Processing
+For processing and cleaning the data and removing null values and unwanted columns, Pandas library was used to make changes to the existing csv file.
 ## Front-End

 ## Back-End